Julfyy/ScrapeYourData/README.md

  - Pictures downloading or getting the link
  - Auto pagination for automatic switching between pages
  - Processing: splitting to columns, using of regular expressions
- - And other upcoming features...
+ - And other upcoming features..